Keyboard and Screen Reader Accessibility in Wispr Flow

 • Cmd+[ / Cmd+] (Mac) or Ctrl+[ / Ctrl+] (Windows): Navigate back and forward in Hub history.

-• Option+2/3/4/5 (Mac) or Win+Alt+2/3/4/5 (Windows): Apply a repolish style to selected text — including options like Prompt Engineer and Turn to list.
+• Option+2/3/4/5 (Mac) or Win+Alt+2/3/4/5 (Windows): Apply a repolish style to selected text, such as Prompt Engineer or Turn to list.

 • View changes hotkey (Mac): Customizable in the keyboard shortcuts settings dialog.

-Note: Repolish shortcuts are not registered until you first visit the Transforms tab, click "Try it out," or toggle Transforms on.
+Important: Repolish shortcuts are not registered until you first visit the Transforms tab, click "Try it out," or toggle Transforms on.
 Until then, Option+key characters on international keyboards (such as ñ, ö) work normally.

 Screen reader support